unparalleled-js/docs-1/features/activity-audit-log.md

 # Activity audit log

 Integration projects, big or small, need administration, management and lifecycle capabilities from the integration platform.
 Your [team](/user-accounts-and-teams/team-collaboration.md) is likely to have multiple team members collaborating on the integration project.
 Your team may also include employees, short-term contractors and consultants.
-This necessitates providing access to the Workato account to build, change and operate the recipes.
+This makes it necessary for you to provide access to the Workato account to build, change and operate the recipes.

 As team size and complexity grows around the project, it becomes increasingly important to have control and visibility on the activities within your Workato workspace.